joy6251/joy6251/README.md

 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/max/680/0*7Q3yvSIv_t0ioJ-Z.gif" />

-- 👀 I’m interested in Travel around the globe
+- 👀 I’m interested in traveling around the globe

-- 🔭 I’m currently working on Tech stuffs
+- 🔭 I’m currently working on Tech kinds of stuff

 - 🌱 I’m currently learning Programming and Cognitive Understanding

-- 👯 I’m looking to collaborate on Get remote teams into the collaboration mindset , Create an inclusive remote working environment, Make meetings more efficient,
+- 👯 I’m looking to collaborate on Get remote teams into the collaboration mindset, Create an inclusive remote working environment, Make meetings more efficient,
-      Prioritise business process and accountability,
+      Prioritise business processes and accountability,
-      Not panic when things go wrong.
+      Do not panic when things go wrong.

 - 🤔 I’m looking for help with **Networking**